The Best Black Friday/Cyber Monday Mattress Deals | Digital Trends

 Leesa

 Positioning itself as a luxury mattress-in-a-box maker, Leesa offers two high-end mattresses to customers: the Sapira mattress, a high-end bed priced at $995, and the Leesa mattress, a multilayer foam mattress priced at $595.
-The company’sr Black Friday preview sale lets customers take $150 off the price of the Leesa and $225 off the price of the Sapira.
+The company’s Cyber Monday sale lets customers take $150 off the price of the Leesa and $225 off the price of the Sapira.
 Plus, if you buy either now, you’ll receive a free Leesa pillow — a $75 value.

 Walmart